MarkJelic/TEC-1G/GPIO/RTC/RTC_Programming_notes.md

 ---

+When initially accessing the DS1302, Register 8Eh needs to be written with the value 00h.
+Until this is done, the DS1307 is considered read-only and no changes can be made.
+Set bit 7 to a 1 to write-protect the DS1302.

+Similarly, register 90h should be written with 00h to suit the hardware design of the GPIO RTC board (no trickle charging).

+---

 The TEC-1G supports both 12 and 24 hour time formats.
 The register layout makes this a lttle difficult to understand; this is how it works.

 The hours are either 01..12 (12 hour) or 00..23 (24 hour).